Skip to Content

 For most yards and structural nests, the safest option is to have a professional remove or treat the nest.
 A trained technician can:

-• Identify the wasp species and nest location.
+• Confirm the species and locate the nest entrance(s)

-• Use appropriate protective gear and treatment methods.
+• Use the correct protective gear and treatment method

-• Remove or neutralize the nest with minimal risk to people and pets.
+• Neutralize or remove the colony with minimal risk to people and pets

-• Offer recommendations to reduce future activity around your home.
+• Provide prevention recommendations to reduce future activity

 What to Do If You’re Stung

-For many people, yellow jacket stings cause immediate pain, redness, and swelling around the sting site.
-General first-aid measures often include:
+Yellow jacket stings often cause immediate pain, redness, and swelling.
+General first-aid steps may include:

-• Getting to a safe location away from the nest.
+• Move to a safe location away from the nest

-• Washing the area gently with soap and water.
+• Wash the area gently with soap and water

-• Following your healthcare provider’s guidance or over-the-counter recommendations for discomfort, if appropriate.
+• Follow your healthcare provider’s guidance for symptom relief

-If you experience difficulty breathing, swelling of the face or throat, dizziness, or other signs of a severe allergic reaction, seek emergency medical care immediately.
+If you experience difficulty breathing, swelling of the face/throat, dizziness, or other signs of a severe allergic reaction, seek emergency medical care immediately.

 Frequently Asked Questions